vsophies/Masters-Thesis/README.md

 # Masters-Thesis
-The effect of Bti on chironomid community composition, dynamics and synchrony Master's Thesis and supplementary material.
+The effect of Bti on chironomid community composition, dynamics and synchrony.